ThomHurks/particle-simulation-unity/README.md

 We do use Unity's built-in Vector2 class, but again that should be very straightforward to replace by any typical Vector class.

+## Math Explanation
+For mathematical details of the implemented forces and constraints, see report.pdf.

 ## Authors
 This project was created by Thom Hurks and Jeffrey Aben for the course "Simulation in Computer Graphics" taught by Dr. Andrei Jalba at the Eindhoven University of Technology.